srimathy-kumar/intern-project3/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Clone the repository and navigate to the root directory.
 2. Install the required dependencies required for the Project using Javascript by running npm install.
-3. Configure the database connection by modifying application.properties with your database information using mongoose and configure the mongoDB cluster.
+3. Configure the database connection by modifying conn.js and db.js with your database information using mongoose using the mongoDB cloud cluster.
 4. Start the project by running npm run dev.
 5. Open your web browser and navigate to http://localhost:3000 to view the application.